aquila57/Chess-Problems/README.md

 ## Scramble a problem file

-This repository contains two executable programs to scramble a problem file.
+This repository contains three programs to scramble a problem file.
+There are some chess problems in this repository which are very similar to each other, so it is advisable to scramble the chess problems before you solve them in random sequence.
+You can also concatenate several problem files together before you scramble and solve them.

+There are three versions of the scramble program.

 scrmbl - Linux binary to scramble a problem file.

 scrmbl.exe - Windows 10 executable to scramble a problem file.
     This version of scrmbl.exe also works with wine.

+scrmbl.py - Python 3 script to scramble a problem file.

 Linux example: